Advanced Interval Training

 Maximizing Your Treadmill Workouts

-• Tailored Recovery: Active or passive recovery phases are adjusted to your fitness goals.
+• Rehabilitation That Is Customized The active or passive recovery periods are modified to suit your fitness objectives.

-AIT offers a host of benefits for treadmill users, including:
+AIT offers a wide range of benefits for those who use treadmills, including

 Increased Caloric Burn